Compiler toolchain overview

 High-level source code is processed by third-party compilers.
 These compilers do the following:

-2. Translate the source code into IR and metadata.
+- Translate the source code to artifacts, namely IR and metadata.

-3. Pass the IR and metadata to our IR compilers via the standard I/O streams.
+- Pass the IR and metadata to our IR compilers via stdout using standard JSON I/O.

-We are using two high-level source code compilers at the time of writing:
+We are using two high-level source code compilers:

 Follow the security considerations and best practices to build smart contracts on ZKsync Era.